Account

 Similarly, the deduction is not available on income earned working as an employee for someone else.

-Finally, if your business is categorized as a specified trade or business, as discussed more fully below, you may be ineligible for the deduction when total income exceeds certain levels.
-These types of businesses generally rely on the reputation or skill of one or more of their employees.
+Finally, if your business is categorized as a specified trade or business, as discussed more fully below, you may be ineligible for the deduction when your total income exceeds certain thresholds.
+These types of businesses generally rely on the reputation or skill of one or more of their employees or owners.

 Is the deduction for QBI phased out for certain taxpayers?

-If a qualified business owner’s total taxable income for the year is under the threshold amount or established income limitation, the business is generally able to take the QBI deduction.
-However, certain types of businesses with income that exceeds the threshold amount may not be eligible to take the deduction.
-High earners in businesses that are considered “specified service trades or businesses” (SSTB), a category including accountants, lawyers, doctors, financial planners, investment management and other financial services professionals, actors or performance artists, athletes, consultants, and certain other professionals, may not qualify for the deduction at all if their income is over the phase-in limit.
-For 2023, the upper limit is $232,100 for single taxpayers and $464,200 for joint filers ($241,950 and $483,900 for 2024, for single filers and those who are married filing jointly, respectively).
+If a qualified business owner’s total taxable income for the year is below the threshold amount or established income limitation, the business is generally eligible to take the QBI deduction.
+However, certain types of businesses with income exceeding the threshold amount may not be eligible to take the deduction.
+High earners in businesses considered “specified service trades or businesses” (SSTB)—a category including accountants, lawyers, doctors, financial planners, investment management, and other financial services professionals, as well as actors, performance artists, athletes, consultants, and certain other professionals—may not qualify for the deduction at all if their income exceeds the phase-in limit.
+For 2024, the upper limit is $241,950 for single taxpayers and $483,900 for joint filers ($247,300 and $494,600 for 2025, for single filers and those married filing jointly, respectively).

 For incomes above these threshold levels, businesses may be able to deduct a smaller percentage of their qualified business income.
 It is important to note that these amounts represent all taxable income, not just the taxable income earned from a qualified business.